-This invention allows you to use something like a water cooler to wash your clothes with just a foot petal.
-I could not find reliable information on if this available in mass production, as it looks to still be in full development phase, but it may be soon!
+This invention allows you to use a water cooler to wash your clothes with just a foot petal.
+I could not find reliable information on if this is available in mass production, as it looks to still be in a full development phase, but it may be soon!

 While not necessary, a clothes wringer will definitely help with making drying go faster and more efficiently